lifeitech/beenote/README.md

 ## Frontend

 - Next.js 13 further blurs the line between frontend and backend.
-It provides routing, server-side rendering, image optimization and more.
+It provides routing, server-side rendering, client-side navigation, image optimization and more.

 - TailwindCSS and DaisyUI are used for styling.